facundobatista/telegritter/README.rst

-Welcome to telegritter
+Welcome to Telegritter
 ======================

-``telegritter`` is a Telegram to Twitter bridge, in other words a Tegram user interface to your Twitter account.
+**Telegritter** is a Telegram to Twitter bridge, in other words a Tegram user interface to your Twitter account.

 .. image:: media/logo_256.png